 BOYS&GIRLS, PIZZA&SUSHI

 Things have been busy at the Italian casual wear label SUN68.
 Pitti Immagine chose the company as a partner to dress the Pitti Boys & Girls at the Pitti Uomo, Pitti Bimbo and Pitti Filati fairs in January 2020; customized SUN68 garments featuring the winter salons’ theme, ‘Show Your Flags!’, were seen throughout the trade shows.
 The brand’s A/W 20-21 collection takes inspiration from sports heritage, combining formal garments with casual styles.
-And the playful ‘SUSHI’ collection has mutated into ‘PIZZA&SUSHI’ and features images of both foods in ironic graphics.
+And this year the playful ‘SUSHI’ collection has mutated into ‘PIZZA&SUSHI’ and features images of both foods in ironic graphics.

 www.sun68.com